-We have all enjoyed the glimpse of spring weather recently, but as the temperatures start to warm up we will also see an increase in the numbers of unwanted litters of cats within our community.
+Spring is just around the corner and as the temperatures start to warm up we will also see an increase in the numbers of unwanted litters of cats within our community.
 Spring is what we like to refer to as kitten season.
-It is the time of the year where cats reproduce and shelters all across the Miami Valley are flooded with litters of kittens in need of new homes.
+It is the time of the year when cats reproduce and shelters all across the Miami Valley are flooded with litters of kittens in need of new homes.

 With so many stray cats in our community, spaying or neutering plays a huge part in battling overpopulation in a humane and effective way.
-In Montgomery County alone, there are more than 50,000 free-roaming cats.
+In Montgomery County alone, there are tens of thousands of free-roaming cats.
 Most of these cats came from unaltered animals reproducing at a rapid rate.
 These stray animals can pose many problems for our community.
 They can prey on wildlife, cause car accidents or damage to a vehicle and can frighten children.

 By spaying or neutering your pet, you are helping us make an impact on the overpopulation issue affecting our community by helping us stop the cycle of unwanted pets in a humane and effective manner.
 Not only does it lower the number of unwanted litters in our community, but it is also beneficial to your pets.
 Here are just a few reasons why you should get your pet spayed or neutered.

 Spaying will give your female pet a healthier life.

 To offer your pet the best protection against disease, spay her before she goes into her first heat.
 Spaying helps prevent breast cancer and uterine infections, which can be fatal to both dogs and cats.

 Getting a pet fixed doesn’t cause it to become fat or lazy.